Enjoy camping in Christchurch and Banks Peninsula, be considerate and check the rules around freedom camping.

 Non-self-contained freedom camping (e.g. camping in a car or tent) is not permitted anywhere in Christchurch or Banks Peninsula.

-If your campervan is fully self-contained (with toilet, wastewater and rubbish facilities on-board) and certified as such by the NZ Motor Caravan Association, then you may camp overnight for free on land administered by the Council across Christchurch and Banks Peninsula, except for prohibited areas in town centres, some residential settlements and on Council parks and reserves, (under the Parks and Reserves bylaw).
+If your campervan is fully self-contained (with toilet, wastewater and rubbish facilities on-board) and certified as such by the NZ Motor Caravan Association(external link), then you may camp overnight for free on land administered by the Council across Christchurch and Banks Peninsula, except for prohibited areas in town centres, some residential settlements and on Council parks and reserves, (under the Parks and Reserves bylaw).

 See below map for self-contained freedom camping areas.